 The restaurant serves wide variety of barista beverages as well as on the go breakfast goodies.
 Their breakfast specialty is kolache, a slightly sweet pastry filled with sausage, cheese and fruit that hails from the Czech Republic (my heritage).
 YUM!

-Order online and pick up in store before touring Savannah’s historic district.
+For families on the go, you can order online and pick up in store before touring Savannah’s historic district.

 Le Café Gourmet | 53 Montgomery Street

 - Located in the Savannah historic district between City Market and Ships of the Sea Maritime Museum, near Ellis Square

 - Open 8:00 a.m. to 3:00 p.m. every day

 Le Café Gourmet serves classic French dishes like crepes, quiche and croissants, all made from scratch using French butter and imported French chocolate batons.
 The pastry selection changes daily!